MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/organize-resources.md

 ### Create a management structure

-To create a management group, subscription, or resource group, sign in to the [Azure portal](https://portal.azure.com).
+To create a management group, subscription, or resource group from the [Azure portal](https://portal.azure.com).

 - To create a **management group** to help you manage multiple subscriptions, go to [Management groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/HierarchyBlade) and select **Create**.